 Some of the most common invaders in the rodent family are rats, mice, squirrels, chipmunks and voles.
 Rodents vary greatly in appearance between species, but all rodents have oversized front teeth that are used for chewing.
 Rodents are tough to control, and their tendency to chew on just about anything can cause immense damage in and around the home.
 Rodents carry and spread fleas, as well as carry diseases, including Hantavirus pulmonary syndrome which can be fatal.

 Where do rodents live?

-A rodent’s habitat will depend on its species.
-Moles and ground squirrels dig tunnels and burrows underground.
+A rodent’s habitat will depend on its species. ground squirrels dig tunnels and burrows underground.

 Why do I have a rodent problem?

 Different types of rodents are attracted to different things.
-Moles like to chew on the roots of plants, so they are attracted to areas like gardens and farms.
+Voles like to chew on the roots of plants, so they are attracted to areas like gardens and farms.